MovingBlocks/TempDoc/Dev-Setup.md

 * "Fork" the project by opening https://github.com/MovingBlocks/Terasology and clicking the little fork button in the upper right
 * Note the url to your fork, should be something like `git@github.com:[user]/Terasology.git` or `https://github.com/[user]/Terasology.git` if you're using the Windows native version.
-* Start up IntelliJ to get it hooked up with source control (you can also use plain command line - see the [[Fancy Git]]
-* Under the Version Control menu - Checkout from version control - GitHub
-* Provide your login details (you might also have to give IntelliJ a password manager password and such)
-* Your GitHub details should pop up - pick a directory to check out into
+* You can **either** set up once from the command line (suggested) or start with IntelliJ (get a new project via "Check out from version control" and follow the prompts)
+   * Pick a working directory (like `C:\Dev` on Windows), bring up a command prompt there, then execute `git clone git@github.com:MovingBlocks/Terasology.git` (replace "MovingBlocks" with your username to use your own fork)
- * IntelliJ seems picky on whether this directory exists already - make sure only the _parent_ directory exists
+   * If you use IntelliJ then make sure only the _parent_ directory exists (Git won't check out into a project directory that already exists)
-* This will clone the remote repo to your local drive - *NOTE:* this can take quite a while with no progress bar!
+* This will clone the remote repo to your local drive - *NOTE:* this can take quite a while!
 Be patient for at least a few minutes :-)
-* A prompt will pop up asking if you want to create a project for your new files - pick *no*
-* Open a command prompt in the directory you checked out into (so run `cmd` and do `cd D:\Dev\Terasology` or sometihng) and execute `gradlew idea` there - this installs Gradle automatically and builds the project config
+* Open a command prompt in the directory you checked out into (so run `cmd` and do `cd C:\Dev\Terasology` or so) and execute `gradlew idea` there - this fetches the right version of Gradle automatically and builds the project config
 * There's also a version for Eclipse - `gradlew eclipse` - more work on the project generation might be coming.
 See the Gradle section on [[Fancy Git]]
 * Open the Terasology project in your shiny new source controlled directory
-* Go to the Version Control(may be CVS) menu / Enable Version Control Integration, and pick Git (prepares Git IDE integration)
+* Go to the Version Control (may be CVS) menu / Enable Version Control Integration, and pick Git (prepares Git IDE integration)
 * Navigate to `org.terasology.game.Terasology` in the project explorer under `src.main` and right click it, then pick run to start the game!
+   * If this class does not have a green triangle "run" icon on it be sure to set the Project SDK under Project Structure on the File menu

 Extras: